 Step one of effectively placing print advertisements is getting into the correct publication.
 The location of the ad within a particular publication is much less important than that publication’s readership.

-What is the circulation?
+What’s the circulation?
 Who are the readers?
 What is the geographic reach?
+Does this match the audience you’re trying to reach?
 Don’t concern yourself with placement details until these questions have been answered.

 While there are not always enormous differences in positioning within a publication, some placements do tend to perform better than others.
 Ads near the front of the publication are generally better remembered than those in the back, although there tends to be no difference between a right or left page position.